 - Company will contract independently with the grant writer.
 LaunchTN will not be a party to agreements between companies and grant writers.

-- Microgrants will be paid to the company upon confirmation of the SBIR/STTR grant application submission, an invoice from the grant-writer and the company’s W-9.
+- Microgrants will be paid to the company upon receiving an invoice from the company, plus confirmation of the SBIR/STTR grant application submission, a copy of the invoice from the grant-writer and the company’s W-9.
 The Microgrant is specific to the SBIR/STTR solicitation indicated on the company’s application and will not automatically be made available for any other solicitation.

 Summary of necessary documents for Microgrant application: